 Many of you would know Warren Buffett as a billionaire investor and leading practitioner of value investing.
-Over the past decade, there have been many articles, books, interviews on Buffett’s approach to investing.
+Over the past decade, many have written articles, books, interviews on Buffett’s approach to investing.

-After working with Buffett at Graham Newman Partnership as a Securities Analyst, Walter Schloss went on to manage an investment partnership from 1955 to 2002 which returned 16% per annum after fees.
+Worked with Buffett at Graham Newman Partnership as a Securities Analyst, Walter Schloss went on to manage an investment partnership from 1955 to 2002 which returned 16% per annum after fees, beating the 10% annual return generated by the S&P 500 in the same period.

 Walter Schloss was one of the “superinvestors” that Buffett talked about in “The Superinvestors of Graham and Doddsville”, a paragraph taken from the essay briefly describes his approach to investing: